 The manner in which any communication is structured is really important.
 It lays the foundations upon which everything else is built.
 By presenting information in an easy-to-understand structure that we’re calling the SAS, you’ll see much more success.
+With more and more presentations happening virtually, a good structure is more important than ever.

 Where to start?